Bruno Bonnell: Political career

 On 11 May 2017, Bonnnell was nominated by En Marche! to contest Rhône's 6th constituency, against minister Najat Vallaud-Belkacem, in the legislative elections.

-In parliament, Bonnnell serves on the Committee on Economic Affairs.
-In addition to his committee assignments, he is a member of the French-Azerbaijani Parliamentary Friendship Group and the French-Ukrainian Parliamentary Friendship Group.
+In parliament, Bonnell served on the Committee on Economic Affairs.
+In addition to his committee assignments, he was a member of the French-Azerbaijani Parliamentary Friendship Group and the French-Ukrainian Parliamentary Friendship Group.

 When Richard Ferrand was elected president of the National Assembly in 2018, Bonnell initially considered to run as a candidate to succeed him as chairman of the LREM parliamentary group but later endorsed Gilles Le Gendre instead.

 In June 2021, Bonnell announced that he would not stand in the 2022 elections but instead resign from active politics by the end of the parliamentary term.

 Later career

-In 2022, Bonnell was appointed by President Emmanuel Macron to lead on the “France 2030” investment plan, a program including 15 billion euros ($16.9 billion) of new funding to speed up moves to a greener economy.
+In 2022, Bonnell was appointed by President Emmanuel Macron to lead the “France 2030” investment plan, a program including 15 billion euros ($16.9 billion) of new funding to speed up moves to a greener economy.